WerctFourth/python-border-autocrop/README.md

 If you want to know more of what exactly these parameters do, please read the "How does it work?" section.
 ### Resizing
+Resize is disabled by default.

+There are two resizing algorithms implemented here: usual "fit" and "fit width".

+For a more traditional "fit" resizing enable the `-rf` switch and set the desired resolution using the `-rw` (for width) and `-rh` (for height) arguments.

-The resizing resolution can be controlled using the -nr (disables resizing) -vrt (sets the target width for a vertical/portrait image) -hrt (sets the target width for a horizontal/landscape image).
+Set the `-rfw` switch to enable "fit width" mode.
+The resizing resolution can be controlled using the `-vrt` (sets the target width for a vertical/portrait image) and `-hrt` (sets the target width for a horizontal/landscape image) options.
 The resizing algorihm implemented now is not a "fit" one, but something like "fit width for a rotating screen".
 So for example for `-vrt 1200` and `-hrt 1920` a source `2000x3000` image will become a `1200x1800` image, and `3000x2000` will become `1920x1280`.

-For a more traditional "fit" resizing enable the `-rf` switch and set the desired resolution using the `-rw` (for width) and `-rh` (for height) arguments.
 ## Examples
-Process a directory `R:\Input` with default thresholds and save files to `R:\ResultPng` and `R:\ResultAvif`; use avifenc.exe from a script's directory, save log to a script's directory `autocroplog.txt`:
+Process a directory `R:\Input` with default thresholds without resize and save files to `R:\ResultPng` and `R:\ResultAvif`; use avifenc.exe from a script's directory, save log to a script's directory `autocroplog.txt`:

 `python autocrop.py -i R:\Input -o R:\Result -ea`

 Process a single file `R:\test.png` with default thresholds, don't encode to AVIF, don't resize, save to `R:\OutputPng`, save log to `R:\alog.txt`:

-`python autocrop.py -i R:\test.png -o R:\Output -lp R:\alog.txt -nr`
+`python autocrop.py -i R:\test.png -o R:\Output -lp R:\alog.txt`

 Process a directory `R:\Input`, set fill ratio to 2%, set color distance to 32 colors, set exaustive pass threshold to 5%, save only in PNG to `R:\SavesPng`, don't wait on exit: